Skip to main content

 • Fast heartbeat

 Many people find that factors such as stress, heavy exercise, and drinking alcohol trigger these symptoms.
-Over a long time, these hormone-like substances can damage heart valves, causing shortness of breath, weakness, and a heart murmur (an abnormal heart sound).
+Over time, these hormone-like substances can damage heart valves, causing shortness of breath, weakness, and a heart murmur (an abnormal heart sound).

 Cushing syndrome